 All and all, the eudaimonic approach to happiness and well-being is character-building; a lifestyle that focuses less on pleasure-seeking behaviors and more on virtue and the expression of our inner potential.

 Although eudaimonia was initially a somewhat general and highly debatable philosophic concept, experts in the field of Psychology have managed to identify the ‘building blocks’ of eudaimonic happiness and well-being.

 According to Professor Carol Ryff, eudaimonic happiness is made up of six crucial elements:

-- Self-acceptance – accepting yourself wholly – with strengths and weaknesses – and seeking ways to improve yourself on a constant basis.
+This refers to accepting yourself wholly – with strengths and weaknesses – and seeking ways to improve yourself on a constant basis.

-- Environmental mastery – learning to navigate your environment effectively by using the internal and external resources you have at your disposal.
+Learning to navigate your environment effectively by using the internal and external resources you have at your disposal.

-- Positive relations – investing in meaningful relationships with people who resonate with your needs, desires, and overall views on life.
+Investing in meaningful relationships with people who resonate with your needs, desires, and overall views on life.

 As you’ve probably figured out by now, most experts place eudaimonic happiness above hedonic happiness.
 But why exactly is eudaimonia a better approach to happiness and well-being?

 Eudaimonia: The Secret to Lasting Happiness and Well-Being